alphaleonis/AlphaFS/_posts/2015-1-16-alphafs-2-0-is-out.md

 I had written the best next-gen-file-explorer only to find out that it kinda sucked when I reached that dreaded `PATH TOO LONG` error.

 Just as you did, I searched the net and searched the net and searched until I came across AlphaFS 1.5.
-Wohoo!
-I was SO happy to see that people actually had put together this marvelous library that in the end my next-gen became old-skool because I completely abandoned it and totally focused on AlphaFS.
+<br />Wohoo!
+I was SO happy to see that people actually had put together this marvelous library
+<br />that in the end my next-gen became old-skool because I completely abandoned it and totally focused on AlphaFS.

 The result of that is presented here today!